axa-ch/web-toolkit/docs/design/components/buttons.md

 ## Should I use a small button?

-Use small buttons when there is not enough space for a large button.
+Try to avoid the usage of small buttons.
+Use them when there is not enough space for a large button.

 ## Example